owm111/sycl-hashing/README.md

 	nix develop

 Otherwise, the following programs are needed to compile bench:
+(pre-generated source files are included so noweb is not necessary to get it up-and-running)

 - Noweb
 - A SYCL-aware C++ compiler: Intel DPC++, AdaptiveCpp, etc.